Pilot-in/PiloPress/README.md

   We can restrict the component choices to the "Blue Button" component.
   Assign that layout to Posts.
-- Edit a post and add the layout with the component field.
+- Edit a post and add the "Button" layout.
 - In the layout's PHP file, add the following code:
 ```php
 <?php